boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 *  **mempool**:
    A node's mechanism for storing unconfirmed operations.
 *  **minimal operation fee**:
-   Tezos bakers by default require a _minimal operatin fee_ to propagate and include operations into a block.
-This minimal fee is not set at the protocol level but rather in the configuration of the node and the baker.
-Bakers may set their own minimal fee requirements that differ from the default.
+   The minimal fee required by a Tezos baker in order to propagate and include an operation into a block.
+This fee is set in the Tezos node's configuration.
 For more information see the [developer documentation](https://tezos.gitlab.io/protocols/004_Pt24m4xi.html).
 *  **mutez**:
    The smallest denomination of tez.
 1 tez is equal to 1 million mutez.
 *  **nanotez**: